jayjaybillings/parsers/README.md

 so the author(s) see no need to cover every piece of code with comments.

 ## Prerequisites
-You will need git and cmake to build Fire.
+You will need git and cmake to build Parsers.

 ## Checkout and build